 - Weight management blend: Green Tea Extract (100mg) (50% ECGC)

 - Craving control blend: Slimaluma (Caralluma Fimbriata extract) (166mg).

-Here is the full Bio X4 supplement facts from the label.
+Here are the full Bio X4 nutritional facts from the label.

 Are There Any Bio X4 Side Effects?